About Creative Forces

 Liz K. Freeman, MA, DMT-BC

-Lead Dance/Movement Therapist, HJF
+Lead Dance/Movement Therapist

 JD Hogue, MS & MM, MT-BC

-Senior Informatics Specialist, HJF
+Senior Informatics Specialist

 Sara Kass, MD

-Senior Military Medical Advisor, HJF
+Senior Military Medical Advisor

-Lisa H. Raimondo, RN, BSN, MSN
+Lisa H. Raimondo, BSN, MSN

 Healthcare Operations Manager, HJF